CRUKorg/cruk-pattern-library-api/README.md

 * Reduce the effort involved in adding new patterns
 * Add more global styles
 * Add all the missing patterns
+* Provide some way to document each pattern, including what arguments it accepts.